bambora/na-payment-apis-demo/README.md

 ### Set up Environment Variables

-We are using one test account on Pruduction in this demo app.
+We are using one test account on Production in this demo app.
 All services can be tested on Production.

 #### Mac/Linux